 2. Lay the top of another post next to the 3-1/2-inch area.
-The thickness the post should match exactly.
-Use a jig saw to notch out the marked area 2 inches deep, thus giving you a 2” x 3-1/2” notch.
-Test fit one of the side posts into the notch; make any necessary adjustments.
+The thickness of the post should match exactly.
+Use a jigsaw to notch out the marked area two inches deep, thus giving you a 2” x 3-1/2” notch.
+Test fit one of the vertical posts into the notch; make any necessary adjustments.
 Repeat the process for the notch on the other side of the top post.

 3. Using a circular saw, cut a chamfer (angle cut) on the top beam on the same side as the notches (the underside).

 4. Assemble the structure with the top beam lying flat.
 Fit the two vertical posts into the notches.
 Attach the beam to the posts using long framing nails or decking screws.

 5. There are many patterns you can make for the center of the panels.
 We combined lattice and a six-inch bullnose decking.
 To make this pattern, you’ll need vertical pieces nailed to the inside of the posts to sandwich the decking and lattice in place.
 To do this, cut four 1x2s five feet long.
 You’ll only attach two at first.
 With the post and beam frame laid out flat, nail one 1x2 to the bottom inside edge of one of the vertical posts.
 Make sure that butts up against the top beam.
 Repeat on the inside of the other vertical post.

 6. Start laying out the slats of the panel resting on the 1x2s you just fastened to the vertical beams.
 Using a miter saw, cut a piece of the decking material to fit inside the panel’s frame, ours is four feet wide.
 Lay the board so it rests on both 1x2s, about 6 inches below the top beam.
 Nail into place.